PaperMC/velocitypowered.com/docs/developers/command-api.md

 Brigadier commands have full backwards-compatibility with 1.12.2 and lower versions.

+Custom plugin command argument types are not supported in Velocity, as they would require the client to also support them.
+We recommend sticking to the predefined Brigadier types provided.

 ### `SimpleCommand`
 Modelled after the convention popularized by Bukkit and BungeeCord, a `SimpleCommand` has three methods: one for when the command is executed, one to provide suggestions for tab completion, and one to check a `CommandSource` has permission to use the command.
 All methods receive a `SimpleCommand.Invocation` object, which contains the `CommandSource` that executed the command and the arguments as an array of strings.
 The previous example can also be implemented using this interface: